Master of Sacred Theology Handbook for Pastors

 Online courses are offered at three different times during the year: fall semester (mid-September through mid-November), spring semester (mid-January through mid-March), and Summer Quarter (mid-June through mid-August).

-Satellite courses are offered in all districts of the synod (other than the Southeastern Wisconsin District) during odd numbered years.
+Satellite courses are offered in most districts of the synod during odd-numbered years.

 Availability of Resources for Research